M268816/power-repo/OEE Algorithm.md

 ## Collecting All OEE2 Data

-Collecting the OEE data works in a simmilar fashion, but without ne need to distinguish between each shift.
-The miggest difference in this algorithm is that it collects much more "display" data.
-Data that is pished to the screen to verify the final OEE2 percentage.
+Collecting the OEE data works in a simmilar fashion, but without the need to distinguish between each shift.
+The biggest difference in this algorithm is that it collects much more "display" data.
+Data that is pushed to the screen to verify the final OEE2 percentage.

 ``` c#
 /*Gather OEE Data*/